Title: A Court of Wings and Ruin

 Format: Indigo Exclusive Edition Hardcover

-This review will not contain any of the books in this trilogy.
+This review will not contain spoilers for any of the books in this trilogy.
 I prefer keeping all of my reviews spoiler free so that anyone can read them.
 If you haven’t already, click here to read my spoiler free reviews for the first two books in this series.

 Where did my tears go?
 Oh, right, they were all used up on my most anticipated read of 2017.
 Wow, I don’t even know where to start with my review for this book.
 It was everything and more than I expected from a Sarah J. Maas finale.
 I was anxious going into this book because we’ve never gotten a SJM finale before, but this book blew my high expectations out of the water.
 There’s nothing that I didn’t like about this book.
 I’ve also officially given all of Sarah J. Maas’ books a 5/5 stars, YAYAYAY.

 Also, I thought I’d mention that this book made me ugly cry.
 Like full on sobbing and hyperventilating.
 I don’t think I’ve ever cried that much/long/hard over a work of fiction.
 This ugly crying happened way more than once while reading this book, I was a mess.